 A 'case manager' will lead any investigation.
-This will be the headteacher, or the chair of governors where the headteacher is the subject of the allegation.
+This will be the Head of School / DSL (Tess Hackett), or the Executive Head teacher (Peter Keane) where the Head of School is not available or is the subject of the allegation, or the Chair of Governors (Gerry Dolan) where the Executive Head teacher is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.